abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 kamal app exec 'java -jar standalone.jar migrations'
 ```

 Now, the application is fully deployed on the server!
-You can check it on youe domain.
+You can check it on your domain.

 ---

 #### A note about database migrations in production

-In general I don't like to run database migrations as an additional step in the app system,
-because in this case we don't have a full control of the migration process.
-So, I prefer to run migrations as a separate step in CD pipeline before deploy itself._
+In general, I don't like to run database migrations as part of the database component in the app system, because we don't have full control over the migration process.
+Instead, I prefer to run migrations as a separate step in the CD pipeline before deployment.

-To be able to run migrations within jar-file I added second command
-to the main function of the app.
-Automigrate by default reads env var `DATABASE_URL` and uses
-models and migrations from the dir `resoureces/db`.
-So by default we don't need to configure anything
-other than just set up database url env variable.
-The main function of the app looks like:
+To be able to run migrations within the jar file, I added a second command to the main function of the app.
+Automigrate by default reads the environment variable `DATABASE_URL` and uses models and migrations from the directory `resources/db`.
+So by default, we don't need to configure anything other than setting up the database URL environment variable.
+The main function of the app looks like this:

 _api.main.clj_
 ```clojure